Software-Improvement-Group/sigridci/bitbucket-pipelines.md

 **Step 2: Create a BitBucket Pipeline for Sigrid CI**

 Sigrid CI consists of a number of Python-based client scripts, that interact with Sigrid in order to analyze your project's source code and provide feedback based on the results.
 These client scripts need to be available to the CI environment, in order to call the scripts *from* the CI pipeline.
-You can configure your Piepline to both download the Sigrid CI client scripts and then run Sigrid CI.
+You can configure your Pipeline to both download the Sigrid CI client scripts and then run Sigrid CI.

 In your BitBucket repository, create a file `bitbucket-pipelines.yml` and give it the following contents: